 Custodial parents might have a hard time paying for child support, especially if no enforcement measure seems to work.
 The custodial can, however, pursue bond money posted on a criminal case by requesting the court garnish bond money.
 The bond money is used to settle the balance for child support.

-You must move with speed to garnish bond money immediately the other parent has posted bonds.
+You must move with speed to garnish bond money immediately after the other parent has posted bonds.
 Otherwise, it will be difficult, if not impossible, to garnish bond money.

 Walk Through Bond